A-G-Shaikh/a-g-shaikh.github.io/dua.md

 “And your Lord has said: Pray unto Me and I will hear your prayer.”
 (40:60)

-Ask and it will be given to you;
+"Ask and it will be given to you;
 seek and you will find;
 knock and the door will be opened to you. for everyone who asks receives;
 the one who seeks finds;
-and to the one who knocks, the door will be opened.
+and to the one who knocks, the door will be opened."

 ## In the footsteps of Abu Darda (R.A)